What Is an Anxious-Avoidant Relationship & How to Make It Work

-An anxious avoidant relationship occurs when one partner has an anxious attachment style and the other has an avoidant style.
-Such attachment styles develop in individuals who do not consistently have their needs met during childhood.
+An anxious-avoidant relationship occurs when one partner has an anxious attachment style, and the other has an avoidant attachment style.
+These attachment styles often develop in childhood, shaped by inconsistent or unreliable caregiving.

 Can anxious-avoidant relationships ever work?

-The 10 signs below can help you to determine whether your avoidant partner loves you:
+The 10 signs below can help you determine whether your avoidant partner loves you:

 1. They claim you as their partner

-2. They’re willing to spend time with you
+2. They are willing to spend time with you

 3. Small gestures suggest that they care